OskarMierkiewicz/Dashboard/README.md

 # Dashboard 📊
-Learning how to build and maintain dashboards, like that one.
+Learning how to build and maintain dashboards like that one.
 <br>